Doubly heavy spin-$\frac {3}{2} $ baryons spectrum in the ground and excited states: Numerical results and discussions

 After identifying appropriate working regions of both the Borel mass parameter $M^2$ and the threshold value $s_0$, we extract the masses and residues of these considered baryons for the ground and excited states.
 Starting from Eq.~(\ref{Eq:cor1}), the masses and residues of the ground state doubly heavy baryons are determined step by step, employing an optimized value of the threshold parameter under the ground state plus continuum approach.
 The suitable intervals for the continuum threshold $s_0$ is identified and presented in table~\ref{tab:results}.
 Next, this procedure is extended to include both the ground and first orbitally excited states alongside the continuum, with appropriately chosen threshold parameters, and the resulting values are also summarized in table~\ref{tab:results}.
 Finally, the analysis incorporates the first radially excited $2S$ state by applying a scheme encompassing the $1S$, $1P$, and $2S$ states and continuum, with threshold parameters adjusted accordingly.
 The corresponding results for the $2S$ states are included in table~\ref{tab:results}.
 It is noteworthy that calculations based on two different Lorentz structures $\!\not\!{q} g_{\mu\nu}$ and $ g_{\mu\nu}$ yield comparable outcomes; hence, we present only the findings derived from the $\!\not\!{q} g_{\mu\nu}$ structure.

-As presented in table~\ref{tab:results}, the masses of the first orbital $1P$ and radial $2S$ excited states of $\Xi_{cc}^*$ exceed that of the ground state by approximately 0.18 and 0.33~$\mathrm{GeV}$, respectively.
-Corresponding mass differences for the other baryons are: $\Xi_{bc}^*$ (0.22 and 0.41~$\mathrm{GeV}$), $\Xi_{bb}^*$ (0.21 and 0.42~$\mathrm{GeV}$), $\Omega_{cc}^*$ (0.20 and 0.35~$\mathrm{GeV}$), $\Omega_{bc}^*$ (0.22 and 0.41~$\mathrm{GeV}$), and $\Omega_{bb}^*$ (0.22 and 0.46~$\mathrm{GeV}$).
+As presented in table~\ref{tab:results}, the masses of the first orbital $1P$ and radial $2S$ excited states of $\Xi_{cc}^*$ exceed that of the ground state by approximately 0.17 and 0.31~$\mathrm{GeV}$, respectively.
+Corresponding mass differences for the other baryons are: $\Xi_{bc}^*$ (0.21 and 0.42~$\mathrm{GeV}$), $\Xi_{bb}^*$ (0.20 and 0.43~$\mathrm{GeV}$), $\Omega_{cc}^*$ (0.22 and 0.36~$\mathrm{GeV}$), $\Omega_{bc}^*$ (0.20 and 0.39~$\mathrm{GeV}$), and $\Omega_{bb}^*$ (0.26 and 0.48~$\mathrm{GeV}$).

 Table~\ref{tab1} provides a comprehensive comparison of the predicted masses for the spin-$\frac{3}{2}$ doubly heavy baryons in the $1S$ state, derived using various theoretical frameworks.
 Our analysis incorporates nonperturbative operators with mass dimensions extended up to 10, aiming to enhance precision and minimize uncertainties.
-This approach advances previous studies, such as the QCD sum rule analysis in \cite{Aliev:2012iv}, which considered operators only up to dimension 5.
 As can be seen in table~\ref{tab1}, our predictions are in good agreement with the Lattice QCD results \cite{Brown:2014ena}.
 The mass estimates obtained here show consistency with results from alternative techniques, including the relativistic quark model \cite{Ebert:2002ig}, QCD sum rule method \cite{Aliev:2012iv}, and constituent quark models \cite{Yoshida:2015tia}, within the stated error margins for several channels.

 As previously mentioned, the mass spectra of the spin-$\frac{3}{2}$ doubly heavy baryons in the $1P$ and $2S$ states have been explored using various theoretical approaches.
 Our study provides mass predictions for these excited states with improved precision.
-The results displayed in tables~\ref{tab3} and~\ref{tab5} demonstrate that, for most channels, our findings align well with those obtained from different frameworks, including the hypercentral constituent quark model \cite{Shah:2016vmd,Shah:2017liu}, constituent quark models \cite{Yoshida:2015tia}, and the QCD sum rule method \cite{Alrebdi:2022lat,Wang:2010it}, all within the quoted uncertainties.
+The results displayed in tables~\ref{tab3} and~\ref{tab5} demonstrate that, for most channels, our findings align well with those obtained from different frameworks, including the hypercentral constituent quark model \cite{Shah:2016vmd,Shah:2017liu}, constituent quark models \cite{Yoshida:2015tia}, and the QCD sum rule method \cite{Wang:2010it}, all within the quoted uncertainties.